psu13/mutable-hakyll/posts/the-rice.md

-At this point in the article at least 15 reply-boys (and girls) will stand up and declare that no functioning human being should need a _dedicated kitchen appliance_ taking up their precious counter space for the sold purpose of making sure that the rice is good every time.
+At this point in the article at least 15 reply-boys (and girls) will stand up and declare that no functioning human being should need a _dedicated kitchen appliance_ taking up their precious counter space for the sole purpose of making sure that the rice is good every time.
 I am here to say that these people are wrong, because their framing of the question is wrong.
 The question is not "can I cook OK rice on the stove (or more recently, in the microwave)?".
-The question is: "can I push a single button and get perfect rice of any kind any time I want without looking at the cooker again until it's done?"
+The question is: "can I push a single button and get perfect rice of any kind any time I want without looking at the cooker again until it's done?" ... and then also keep it warm and perfect for between 8 and 24 hours afterwards.

-The second thing is what rice cookers do, and if rice is important enough to you that it will be the main starch in more than 3 out of 7 dinners every week, then you will do the right thing and just buy the machine.
+The second thing is what rice cookers do, and if rice is important enough to you that it will be the main starch in more than 15 out of 35 meals every week, then you will do the right thing and just buy the machine.

-But, this attitude about rice is why rice always sucks in the U.S. In the U.S. (and most of Europe, really) rice is at best a second tier auxiliary starch that is only used once in a while.
-In baseball terms, it's not "and every day player".
+But, this attitude about rice is rare here which is why rice always sucks in the U.S. In the U.S. (and most of Europe, really) rice is at best a second tier auxiliary starch that is only used once in a while.
+In baseball terms, it's not "an every day player".
 So no one actually cares if it's good or not.

 Let us contrast this situation with Japan (and most other places in Asia).
 In Japan you can walk into _any_ 7-11 store _anywhere_ in the country and walk over to a cooler with